Certified Value Analysis Advisor Series

 Volume I, No. 6 – June 2019

-All companies tend to train their sales reps to sell services or things, when they should be training them to sell a concept, idea and/or results.
-The reason why this tenet is important is that if you are selling services or things your customer can compare your prices to your competitors, then select the lowest price offering.
-Whereas, if you are selling a concept, idea and/or results you can differentiate yourself from your competition and then you can charge even more than your competitor.
+All companies tend to train their sales reps to sell services or things, when they should be training them to sell a concept, idea, and/or results.
+The reason why this tenet is important is that if you are selling services or things, your customer can compare your prices to your competitor’s, then select the lowest price offering.
+Whereas, if you are selling a concept, idea, and/or results you can differentiate yourself from your competition.
+Then, you can charge even more than your competitor.

 Doesn’t this make sense to you?